-This work carried me into my doctoral program in Counselor Education and Supervision at the University of Cincinnati.
-Here, I am focusing on promoting advocating for safe, equitable, and just access to psychedelic-assisted therapies.
+This work carried me into my doctoral program in Counselor Education and Supervision at the University of Cincinnati, which I recently completed.
+There, I focused on promoting advocating for safe, equitable, and just access to psychedelic-assisted therapies.
 My dissertation focuses on exploring naturalistic psychedelic use among queer-identifying individuals and supporting their integration processes in therapy.
 I have published several peer-reviewed articles on the topic of psychedelics and psychedelic-assisted therapies and developed an existential-humanistic framework for working with psychedelic experiences.
 I have also completed extensive training directly related to providing psychedelic-assisted therapies including the California Institute of Integral Studies graduate certificate program in psychedelic-assisted therapies and research, the majority of the Multidisciplinary Association for Psychedelic Studies' MDMA-assisted psychotherapy training program, and Polaris Insight Center's Ketamine-assisted psychotherapy training Modules 1-5.

 In my personal life, I enjoy woodworking as a way to creatively engage logical parts of my mind.
 I also jump at any excuse to get outdoors, often in the company of my husband and/or dogs - be it through backpacking, biking, kayaking, trail running or disc golf.
-I also maintain a daily sitting meditation practice with a Zen community and am enjoying the process of integrating spirituality into my life in a holistic manner.
+I also maintain a daily sitting meditation and/or yoga practice and am enjoying the process of integrating spirituality into my life in a holistic manner.

-Graduate Certificate, California Institute of Integral Studies 2021- current
+Graduate Certificate, California Institute of Integral Studies 2021

 Psychedelic-Assisted Therapy & Research